 There are two ways to go when mixing different colour sofas in the living room.
 The first is to choose sofas of a similar shade or hue.
 Two different tones of green, grey, blue or any other colour will generally be easy to mix together.
 Or you could even choose different colours with similar tones, such as the vine green of the Model 01 and teal of Model 02 Swyft sofas.
 These shades naturally complement each other.

 The other option is to go for bold and experimental colour choices, such as mixing pink and grey or red and green.
 In order to make this work you need to use accent colours in a clever way.
 And of course, there is nothing to say you have to limit your choices to just two different coloured sofas in the living room.
-Bold patterns, extra seating and soft furnishing can all add further colours to your palette.
+Bold patterns, extra seating (like our armchairs or loveseats) with and soft furnishings can all add further colours to your palette.

 If you really want to discover how to mix and match sofas, then it’s worth looking around for inspiration and coming up with a plan.
 Simply buying mismatched sofas and assuming they will work in your space with your current design scheme could lead to costly mistakes.
 As we have said above, almost any style and colour can be made to work but this might require some redecoration and work with the other furniture in your room.